 If you ever saw an adult mac and cheese, this would be it.
 Beer in the cheese sauce, bratwurst instead of the veggie dogs of old; it’s like Oktoberfest in a pasta dish.
 That’s not to say that the more juvenile version of this is lesser!
 They are both terrific, but this one has a little more “oomph”.

 The cheese sauce isn’t a cheddar-styled one, more like the non-vegan cheese blends that are very rich with a softer flavor.
 I also learned a tip from Erin of Olives for Dinner and used Coconut Vinegar in the sauce, which added a nice tang.
 (Just don’t over-do it!)

-Before I get to the recipe, I just wanted to remind everyone that I have a recipe in a contest that is vote-based and would love to win, as an early birthday present!
-You can vote for my Chili Fiesta Mac ‘n’ Cheese, HERE.
+Before I get to the Beer & Brat Mac ‘n’ Cheese recipe, I’m reminding everyone that I have a recipe in a contest that is vote-based and would love to win!
+As an early birthday present, can you vote for my Chili Fiesta Mac ‘n’ Cheese, HERE? 🙂

 USE THIS RECIPE for Seitan Bratwurst!

 Macaroni and Cheese